z50205/storytalker/README.md

-# Chaty
+# Story Talker
-A unity project using PUN2 can chat to each other, and can play paper-scissors-stone game mini game.
+A Unity project can play some music and tell some story by the roadside someone passing by.